Soup-o-Stat/Soup-o-Stat/README.md

 ![](https://github.com/Soup-o-Stat/Soup-o-Stat/blob/main/epic_gif.gif)

 ### About Me:
 - **Who am I?**: My name is Michael, I'm 19 years old, and I live in Moscow.
-I study at RTU MIREA and have worked as a programmer and head of app development at SNO "STUDIO INOVA."
+I study at RTU MIREA and have worked as a programmer and head of Application Development Department at SNO "STUDIO INOVA."
 - **What I do**: I create small programs for games, jokes, and more.
 I also develop games and mods.
 - **Languages I've worked with**: I have experience with Python, C++, Java, GDScript, GML, and SQL.
 Currently, I'm learning 1C, Rust, and Lua.